All Around Austin

 Best Zoos near Austin, Cameron Park Zoo

-Waco offers with tigers, lemurs and bears.
-Photo Credit: Catherine Parker
+Cameron Park Zoo features tigers, lemurs and bears.
+Credit: Catherine Parker

 Cameron Park Zoo in Waco

-Find the gibbons and capybaras along with a bald eagle habitat.
+I found gibbons, capybaras and a bald eagle habitat.
 There’s a native animal section with bears, native fish and marine animals and courgars.
 Finally find the giraffes, rhinos and zebras in the African savanna.

 Exotic Resort Zoo in Johnson City

-Drive through a park featuring hoofed animals and large birds, like emus, and don’t forget the favorite zebras.
+Drive through a park featuring 600 animals from 50 different species like hoofed animals and large birds.
+Visitors will see favorites like emus and zebras.
 Take a guided tour in an open-air, covered trailer or drive through in your own vehicle.
-This safari allows feeding from vehicle.
+This safari allows feeding from a vehicle.

 Animal World and Snake Farm Zoo in New Braunfels

 Don’t let the name confuse you, more than a snake farm (though it features a lot of reptiles).
-Find bisons to hyenas to capybara to macaws.
-It offers some unusal animals as well, like the binturong and coati.
+Find bison to hyenas to capybaras to macaws.
+It offers some unusual animals as well, like the binturong and coati.
 The Animal World and Snake Farm Zoo is home to several cats, like lions.

-Private animal enconters start $50 for a session with a host of animals to choose from, like the fennec fox, corn snakes and red ruffed lemur.
+Private animal encounters start at $50 for a session with a variety of animals, such as the fennec fox, corn snakes, and red ruffed lemur.

 Austin Zoo

-As a zoo full of rescue animals, it houses over 300 animals from 100 different species, like lions, reptiles, bears.
-The Austin Zoo hold zoo keeper talks regularly during the day.
-Animals encounters include capybara and tortouise.
+As a zoo dedicated to housing rescue animals, the Austin Zoo offers over 300 animals from 100 different species, like lions, reptiles, and bears.
+The Austin Zoo holds zoo keeper talks regularly during the day.
+Animal encounters include a capybara and a tortoise.
 This facility also features a train.

 Austin Aquarium

 Not just fish, find lemurs, amphibians and parakeets.
-Additionally see sharks, tropical and cold water fish.
-The Austin Aquarium features animal encounters with several animals to choose from, like fish (including the shark) lemurs, birds and even a sloth.
+Visitors will see sharks and tropical and cold-water fish.
+The Austin Aquarium features animal encounters with several animals to choose from, like fish (including the shark), lemurs, birds and even a sloth.

 Best Museums in Austin